hexagontk/codecv/README.md

 Here you can see a [3 min quick demo](https://youtu.be/t4aOSJibuzs).

+## 💻 Install
+1. Download the latest binary from the [releases page](https://github.com/hexagonkt/codecv/releases)
+2. Copy or link the binary to a directory in the PATH
+3. Type `codecv --help` to check how to use the reference tool

 ## 🤔 Motivation
 The format was developed and evolved with the simple requirement to store and maintain my own CV.